-In order to register for GGUT 110 especially (but only for GGUT 110), it is necessary to have completed at least one qualifying race worth 4 points between January 1, 2015 and May 30,
+In order to register for GGUT 110 especially (but only for GGUT 110), it is necessary to have completed at least one qualifying race worth 3 points (old and new scale) between January 1, 2021 and

-2018 or an equivalent competition.
+May 30, 2024 or an equivalent competition.
 You have to enter the name and year of the race during the process of the online-registration.
-A (non-exhaustive) list of qualifying races can be found at the
+A (non-exhaustive) list of qualifying races can be

 Classification is according to the age and sex in the following categories:

-At the price giving ceremony Saturday evening prices will be awarded to be best 5 runners (M/W) per race.
-Classified runners
+At the price giving ceremony on Friday and Saturday evening prices will be awarded to be best 5 runners (M/W).

-All competitions follows the principle of partial autonomous.
+All competitions follow the principle of partial autonomous.
 The amount and location of the supply

 stations are provided in the altitude profiles for the respective races.
 Food and drinks have to be consumed there.
 When leaving those places, every participant is responsible for their supply of